The Depths of Finer Things

 The City

 Spotted: Joaquim Taylor at the jewelry shop on 12th Street buying a wedding ring for the beautiful Ms. Beula B. (soon-to-be) Taylor.
-Twelve-year-old Gray Gomes painting a swastika on the wall behind Hyman’s Bookstore, having just failed a pop quiz in history class.
-Subject – the Holocaust.
-A rabbit so thin its ribs can be seen through its fur running seriatim between cars parked along the curb, pleading innocence with the small pat-pat of its paws on asphalt, its mother recently runover.
+Twelve-year-old Gray Gomes painting a swastika on the wall behind Hyman’s Bookstore, having just failed a pop quiz in history class, subject – the Holocaust.
+A rabbit so thin its ribs can be seen through its fur running seriatim between cars parked along the curb, pleading innocence with the small pat-pat of its paws on asphalt, his mother recently run-over.

 Heard: The honk-honking of cars stuck in rush hour traffic.
 The wind rustling through trees in Washington Park.
 Mr. Callas selling fruit from his 14th Street grocery, calling, Bananas cheap!
 Mangoes cheap!
 Strawberries cheap!
-Kumquats costly, but fresh just for you… as two dogs, Pits, blue, hungry, fight for a piece of meat in the alley behind, and the danzón plays from El Mejillón, the Cuban restaurant next door.
+Kumquats costly, but fresh just for you… as two dogs, Pits, blue, hungry, fight for a piece of meat in the alley behind, and the danzón plays from the restaurant El Mejillón.

 Heard: Cora Coleman from the passenger’s seat of a ‘97 Cutlass on the street saying to her man Rufus, You know what, Rufus?
 Your mom was right about you.